 - a group system: you can group together with other players / friends, chat, travel together (will be extendend in the future to share missions)

 - VOIP und FOIP: Voice over IP = in-game voice chat, Face over IP = your character mimics your face with the help of motion tracing & your webcam

-- A complex character editor with both female and mal playable characters
+- create your own character with the DNA editor with both female and mal playable characters

 Will it run on my system?